Mooragh Internment Camp: Later changes

 The camp changed over time, with new countries joining the war and a flow of releases of the internees who were deemed to pose no threat to the Allies.

 In around April 1941 Mooragh Camp received an influx of internees from Peel as Peveril Camp was cleared to make ready for British fascists.

 In November 1942, 180 Finns moved to the camp when the Palace Camp in Douglas closed.
 The Finns were mainly sailors who had been captured, serving aboard Swedish cargo ships that had undergone inspections by the Royal Navy.
 Although many were pro-British, the majority were pro-Nazi, an imbalance which only increased with time as more pro-British internees were released.

 By April 1943 the Finns made up a quarter of the camp's total population, the rest being made up of Germans and Italians.
-The different nationalities were allocated houses in different sections of the promenade separated off by barbed wire.
-The sections were known as 'F' Camp for the Finns, 'L' Camp for the Germans and 'N' Camp for the Italians.
+The different nationalities were allocated houses in different sections of the promenade separated by barbed wire.
+The sections were known as 'F' Camp for the Finns, 'L' Camp for the Germans, and 'N' Camp for the Italians.
 It stayed in this format until the camp's closure on 2 August 1945.

 Camp life

-Each boarding house constituted an independent unit with its own internees taking up positions such as of leader, kitchen staff, cleaners, orderlies and cooks.
-There was one recreation room (the only one heated), a dining room, toilet, bathroom and the bedrooms.
-Each camp compound also had a group of boarding houses allocated for special purposes such as workshops for tailors, toy makers and watchmakers, professional activities which were first permitted shortly after the camp was formed.
+Each boarding house constituted an independent unit with its internees taking up positions such as leader, kitchen staff, cleaners, orderlies and cooks.
+There was one recreation room (the only one heated), a dining room, a toilet, a bathroom and the bedrooms.
+Each camp compound also had a group of boarding houses allocated for special purposes such as workshops for tailors, toy makers, and watchmakers, professional activities which were first permitted shortly after the camp was formed.
 Another group of buildings featured a library which internees were free to use, as well as a canteen, wash-house, drying room and storehouses.

-After initial suspicion of the internees relaxed on the island, in both residents and the authorities alike, employment outside of the camps was permitted.
-This was chiefly as farm labour, helping to fill a shortfall by 1943 of almost 800 men brought about by local call-ups to the military.
+After initial suspicion of the internees relaxed on the island, both residents and the authorities alike, employment outside of the camps was permitted.
+This was chiefly as farm labour, helping to fill a shortfall in 1943 of almost 800 men brought about by local call-ups to the military.

 The camp was exceptional on the island for having free access to news from the camp's opening, with 36 copies of the Daily Mail and of the Ramsey Courier being made available daily.

 Like other camps on the island, Mooragh published a camp newspaper, the Mooragh Times, in which were published poems and other pieces written by internees in both German and English.
 In addition to this there was published a booklet entitled Stimmen hinter Stracheldraht, or "Voices behind Barbed Wire", a collection of works from internees within Mooragh and from other camps on the island.
 Amongst the pieces published was a poem, Mooragh, July 1940, by F. F. Beiber, which offers a picture of the mood of many internees in Mooragh: